 Dalhousie's Physics and Atmospheric Science Department is world-class when it comes to research.
-Most of the professors teaching your first-year classes—as well as higher-level classes—are pursuing major research projects in addition to teaching a full courseload.
+Most of the professors teaching your first-year courses—as well as higher-level courses—are pursuing major research projects in addition to teaching a full courseload.
 Their projects range from a theoretical study of the early universe, to the use of the scanning probe microscope in biology, to the applied use of physics to develop a better battery.

 Atmospheric Science research is focused on understanding the physics and chemistry of the climate system.
 Our professors are involved in designing and building instrumentation, conducting field and laboratory experiments, interpreting observations, and developing sophisticated models.

 Professors engaged in these research projects often hire students at both the undergraduate and graduate levels.
 As an undergraduate student, you’ll have numerous opportunities to participate in research projects.

 One such opportunity is the Undergraduate Summer Research Awards.
 In any year of study, you’ll have the chance to spend the summer months working with an active research group.
 For 16 consecutive weeks between May and August, you could earn up to $2,100 a month while contributing to cutting-edge research.

 What are Dal's Physics and Atmospheric Science profs researching now?

 Dr. Kimberly Hall’s group is using super fast and precise "femtosecond" lasers to investigate charge and spin dynamics in semiconductor materials to develop new semiconductor technologies.

 Dr. Ian Hill is developing materials for new solar cell technologies, including organic, hybrid organic/inorganic, and dye-sensitized solar cells.